bcoin-org/bcoin-org.github.io/guides-markdown/webapp.md

 [script parser](https://github.com/bcoin-org/bcoin/blob/master/lib/script/script.js)
 to test complicated smart contracts.

-You can even connect to actual running full or SPV node!
+You can even connect to an actual running full or SPV node!
 [bcoin has an HTTP API](https://bcoin.io/api-docs) which you could link to from your webapp.
 You could even use `bpkg` to bundle a [complete node and wallet client](https://github.com/bcoin-org/bclient) and connect